Dr. Renu Addlakha

 His current research project on women artists in rural eastern India interrogates the conventional distinctions drawn between economic labor, the realm of ritual or cultural processes, and aesthetic production.
 It describes changes in iconography, production techniques and work rhythms, familial/caste organization of work and domestic work spaces, the shift from training within the home to formal pedagogic institutions, and the politics of representation and meaning as objects of art circulating over diverse sites: ritual and non-ritual as well as domestic and public spaces (such as museums and exhibitions).
 These issues are tied to growing state patronage and integration of these artistic products into national and global metropolitan art markets since the early 1970s.

-Das, Santosh Kumar, Kamala Visweswaran, and Mani Shekhar Singh.
-2006.
+with Santosh Kumar Das, and Kamala Visweswaran.
 Santosh Kumar Das, the Gujarat Series.
 An Introduction.
-Austin, Texas: South Asia Institute, University of Texas at Austin.
+Austin, TX: South Asia Institute, University of Texas at Austin, 2006.